harikamireddi/InsightDataEngineering-CC/README.md

 ## Modules needed

-import division
+import division,
-import json
+import json,
-import re
+import re,
-import os
+import os,
 from datetime import datetime

 Tested with several cound of tweets ranging from 100 - 10000 (approx), used the twitter api to get the tweets into the input file.